molgenis/vip-decision-tree/README.md

 node to process and optionally a label.
 Leaf nodes are terminal nodes that determine the class for a variant.

-### Supported Fields

-#### Standard VCF

-COMMON, INFO, FORMAT

-#### Customized fields

-##### INFO_VEP

-Any field in the VEP value can be used, if the field is unknown to the tool it is interpreted as a singel value string field.

-##### GENOTYPE

-This fieldtype uses the information provided by htsjdk about the Genotype FORMAT field.

-Allowed values are:

-- ALLELES: The alleles (list of strings) present in the genotype.
-- ALLELE_NUM: The allele numbers corresponding with the index in the VCF ALT field.
-- TYPE: The htsjdk genotype type, possible values: MIXED, HET, HOM_REF, HOM_VAR, NO_CALL,
-  UNAVAILABLE.
-- CALLED: Boolean indication if the genotype for this sample is called.
-- MIXED: Boolean indication if the genotype is comprised of both calls and no-calls.
-- NON_INFORMATIVE: Boolean that returns true if all samples PLs are 0.
-- PHASED: Boolean indicating the genotype was called phased or unphased.
-- PLOIDY: The ploidy of the genotype as an integer, null if no call is present.

-##### SAMPLE

-This fieldtype is used to query properties of the samples, like phenotypes and pedigree information which are provided outside the VCF.

-Allowed values are:

-- ID: The sample identifier.
-- AFFECTED_STATUS: The affected status of the sample, possible values: AFFECTED, UNAFFECTED, MISSING.
-- SEX: The sex of the sample, possible values: MALE, FEMALE, UNKNOWN.
-- FATHER_ID: The identifier for the father sample.
-- MOTHER_ID: The identifier for the mother sample.
-- FAMILY_ID: The identifier for the family.
-- PHENOTYPES: The list of phenotypes for the sample.

 #### Modes

 ##### Variant classification (default)